-Coach Edwards explains why stepping beyond the ball and gives advice on how goalies should be getting things done by working on the adjustment step and exploding to the ball.
+Coach Edwards explains why stepping beyond the ball is incorrect and gives advice on how goalies should be getting things done by working on the adjustment step and exploding in front of the ball.

 0:34 – Stepping beyond the ball is wrong.

 1:24 – Stepping to the ball is also wrong.